Table of Contents

 The meaning lies behind the colors that make up the Flag of Morocco.

-Moroccans are strongly nationalistic.
-Because of this, their flag stands for freedom and serves as a reminder of their nation’s lengthy history, strong dynasties, and independence.
+Moroccans are deeply nationalistic, and their flag symbolizes freedom and recalls their long history, powerful dynasties, and independence.

-The Moroccan flag has a length/width ratio of 2:3.
-The width of the pentagram is 1/3 of its length in Section 7 of the Constitution.
-The star’s five points are each one-fifth its size.
-The Emblem appears in an invisible circle.
-Because it covers half of the height of an official Moroccan Royal navy, it is more visible.
-Vessel.
+The Moroccan flag has a length-to-width ratio of 2:3, with the pentagram’s width being one-third of its length, as mentioned in Section 7 of the Constitution.
+Each of the star’s five points is one-fifth of its size.
+The Emblem is within an invisible circle, making it more visible as it covers half the height of an official Moroccan Royal Navy vessel.

-The flag must be manufactured according to the legislation from a quick “grand taint” material that is rectangular, bright red, and transparent.
-An introduction is made by the star’s form.
-The trees are in a green-palm shade.
-From both sides of the flag, the star, which is woven into the material, should be visible.
-The single point of the pentagram must point upward.
-The circle’s centre is at the intersection of two diagonals that are invisible to the flag, and its radius is one-sixth of its total length.
+The flag must be made according to legislation using a specific durable material that is rectangular, bright red, and transparent.
+The shape of the star is outlined, and the trees are in a green-palm shade.
+The star, woven into the fabric, should be visible from both sides of the flag, with the single point of the pentagram facing upwards.
+The circle’s center aligns with the invisible diagonals intersecting the flag, with its radius being one-sixth of the flag’s total length.